 - Connection to local resources for well-being and further medical care

 - Free community education to reduce stigma about all the above

 Currently offering virtual appointments!
 For all new referrals, call 215.301.4675.
-Our mobile medical van will be out in the community once COVID-19-related restrictions are lifted.
+The mobile unit is now going out weekly to West Philly!
 Please see below for further details.

 Information for Drexel HOPE Patients